magicaks/magicaks/setup.md

     > **NOTE:** You need to log in on tenant that you want to manage RBAC from - to login in to a specific tenant use `az login --tenant <tenant_id>` and if your AAD tenant does not have a subscription, run `az login --tenant <tenant_id> --allow-no-subscriptions` instead.

-2. Create a new Azure AD group for the AKS cluster admins
+2. Create a new Azure AD group for the AKS cluster admins:

     ```sh
     az ad group create --display-name magicaksadmins --mail-nickname magicaksadmins